-Today what we're going to be doing is drawing our very own musical instrument, yes that's right, drawing!
-We can use a pencil, now a pencil contains graphite and graphite is actually a conductor of electricity.
+Today what we're going to be doing is drawing our very own musical instrument.
+Yes, that's right, drawing.
+We can use a pencil.
+Now a pencil contains graphite and graphite is actually a conductor of electricity.
 So we can draw something, we can draw a circuit on paper, connect our Makey Makey up to it and it's going to make the circuit using our body as well.
-And we can draw a piano, you can draw bongos, a guitar or whatever it is that you like but today we're going to be making a piano using a web app on the Makey Makey page called Piano.
-Now it's really simple, all you need to do is to draw your layout and you need to ensure that there's an unbroken line from wherever you're going to be touching it to wherever you want to connect your alligator clips.
-That's really all there is to it but you need to make sure that you get a really thick application of the graphite because any slight break in the trace, even if you can barely see it is going to stop electricity from conducting.
+And we can draw a piano, you can draw bongos, a guitar, whatever it is you like.

+But today we're going to be making a piano using a web app on the Makey Makey page called Piano.
+Now it's really simple.
+All you need to do is draw your layout and you need to ensure that there's an unbroken line from wherever you're going to be touching it to wherever you want to connect your alligator clips.
+That's really all there is to it but you need to make sure that you get a really thick application of the graphite because any slight break in the trace, even if you barely see it, is going to stop electricity from conducting.
 So lay it on thick, really get in there and make sure it's a complete unbroken line.

 And we're going to use the Makey Makey in its traditional resistive touch mode.
-So if you’ve programmed it to work with capacitive touch for one of our other projects check out Resistive Touch tutorial which goes through how you can revert to the default firmware on this.
+So if you programmed it to work with capacitive touch for one of our other projects, check out our resistive touch tutorial which goes through how you can revert to the default firmware on this.

 Now, this is important because we're going to be making a circuit with our bodies.
-So what's happening is I am holding the ground wire and I'm touching one of these traces and my body is making the circuit.
-So when I touch one of these traces electricity, very, very small harmless amounts bear in mind, it's minuscule amounts of electricity so small you can barely measure it with a micro controller sensitive enough to pick it up so it's completely safe, is going from that pad and forming a circuit here where my body is completing the circuit and so when I hold this my body is completing the circuit.
-Pretty cool huh!
-It's awesome fun, you can draw your own piano and play tunes. (music playing) and I ran out of keys but that's okay.
+So what's happening is I am holding the ground wire and I'm touching one of these tracers.
+And my body is making the circuit.
+So when I touch one of these tracers, electricity, very, very small, harmless amounts.
+Bear in mind, this is not, it's minuscule amounts of electricity.
+So when I touch one of these tracers, electricity, so small you can barely measure it.
+The microcontroller is sensitive enough to pick it up, so it's completely safe.
+It's going from that pad, forming a circuit here.
+My body is completing the circuit.
+And so when I hold this, my body is completing the circuit.
+Pretty cool.
+It's awesome fun.
+You can draw your own piano and play tunes.
+And I ran out of keys, but that's okay.

 So I encourage you guys to pick up one of these kits, get started with some projects and stay tuned for more awesome Makey Makey projects.
-That's all for today guys, have a great day :-)
+That's all for today, guys.
+Have a great day.